Matins: 20th-century changes

-In 1970, Pope Paul VI published a revised form of the Liturgy of the Hours, in which the psalms were arranged in a four-week instead of a one-week cycle, but the variety of other texts was greatly increased, in particular the scriptural and patristic readings, while the hagiographical readings were purged of non-historical legendary content.

-What had previously been called matins was given the name of "office of readings" (officium lectionis) and was declared appropriate for celebrating at any hour, while preserving its nocturnal character for those who wished to celebrate a vigil.
+The Second Vatican Council's Constitution on the Sacred Liturgy dealt in some detail with the Divine Office, requesting that "the hour known as Matins" should become an office with fewer psalms and longer readings, suitable for nocturnal praise in a communal setting and for use at any time of the day in other cases.
+Subsequently in 1970, Pope Paul VI published a revised form of the Liturgy of the Hours, in which the psalms were arranged in a four-week instead of a one-week cycle, but the variety of other texts was greatly increased, in particular the scriptural and patristic readings, while the hagiographical readings were purged of non-historical legendary content.
+Matins was then given the name of "Office of Readings" (Officium lectionis) and was declared appropriate for celebrating at any hour, while preserving its nocturnal character for those who wished to celebrate a vigil.
 For that purpose alternative hymns are provided and an appendix contains material, in particular canticles and readings from the Gospels, to facilitate celebration of a vigil.
-The Catholic Church has thus restored to the word "vigil" the meaning it had in early Christianity.
-Pope John XIII's Code of Rubrics still used the word "vigil" to mean the day before a feast, but recognized the quite different character of the Easter Vigil, which, "since it is not a liturgical day, is celebrated in its own way, as a night watch".
-The Roman liturgy now uses the term "vigil" either in this sense of "a night watch" or with regard to a Mass celebrated in the evening before a feast, not before the hour of First Vespers.
+The Catholic Church has thus restored to the word vigil the meaning it had in early Christianity.
+Pope John XIII's Code of Rubrics still used the word vigil to mean the day before a feast, but recognized the quite different character of the Easter Vigil, which, "since it is not a liturgical day, is celebrated in its own way, as a night watch".
+The Roman liturgy now uses the term vigil either in this sense of "a night watch" or with regard to a Mass celebrated in the evening before a feast, not before the hour of First Vespers.

-The psalmody of the office of readings consists of three psalms or portions of psalms, each with its own antiphon.
+The psalmody of the Office of Readings consists of three psalms or portions of psalms, each with its own antiphon.
 These are followed by two extended readings with their responsories, the first from the Bible (but not from the Gospels), and the second being patristic, hagiographical, or magisterial.
-As already mentioned, a Gospel reading may optionally be added, preceded by vigil canticles, in order to celebrate a vigil.
+A Gospel reading may optionally be added, preceded by vigil canticles, in order to celebrate a vigil.
 These are given in an appendix of the book of the Liturgy of the Hours.

-To those who find it seriously difficult, because of their advanced age or for reasons peculiar to them, to observe the revised Liturgy of the Hours Pope Paul VI gave permission to keep using the previous Roman Breviary either in whole or in part.
+To those who find it seriously difficult, because of their advanced age or for reasons peculiar to them, to observe the revised Liturgy of the Hours, Pope Paul VI gave permission to keep using the previous Roman Breviary either in whole or in part.
 In 2007 Pope Benedict XVI allowed all clergy of the Latin Church to fulfil their canonical obligations by using the 1961 Roman Breviary issued under Pope John XXIII (but not earlier editions such as that of Pius X or Pius V).
 This is done by traditionalist Catholic communities, such as the Priestly Fraternity of St. Peter and the Institute of Christ the King Sovereign Priest.